AvinashNegi1999/AvinashNegi1999/README.md

 🎓 **BCA Student** | **Aspiring Software Engineer** | Python & DSA Learner

-I'm currently pursuing a Bachelor of Computer Applications (BCA) in Software Engineering through an internationally accredited program.
+I'm currently pursuing a Bachelor of Computer Applications (BCA) in Software Engineering.
 I'm passionate about learning Python, mastering Data Structures and Algorithms (via Striver DSA Sheet), and building clean, beginner-friendly code.
 My long-term goal is to become a software engineer at Google.

 ###